FravBox/YagCCs/readme.md

 # How To Use
 Most of these are only useful for templates/examples.
 The only commands that might be worthwhile to an outside user are in `disboard bump reminder`, `events`, and `misc`.

+P.S.
+I don't know how to code at all.
+These are frankensteined together from various publicly available snippets/templates, context clues, and Yag support lmao.
+So while these all work, they might not be the most efficient.

 # Misc Notes

 [Official CC Templates](https://docs.yagpdb.xyz/reference/templates) | [Yag CC github](https://github.com/yagpdb-cc/yagpdb-cc) | [custom embed info](https://docs.yagpdb.xyz/others/custom-embeds)